ogradyc01/GoldenCheetah/Side-Bar_Diary-view.md

 ## Calendar

 The calendar allows monthly "scrolling" through your data.
-Days for which rides exist, are colored as defined in in the preferences `Options->Data Fields->Notes Keywords`.
+Days for which rides exist, are colored as defined in  preferences `Options->Data Fields->Notes Keywords`.

 ## Summary